Doctor of Ministry (DMin)

 Credits needed to meet MDiv equivalence requirements must cover the breadth and scope of DTS’s curriculum and commitment to Scripture as prescribed by the Doctor of Ministry office.
 Courses required for MDiv equivalence may be earned at DTS, its extension sites, through external studies programs, or other accredited institutions.
 For more information on MDiv equivalence, please contact the Doctor of Ministry office.

-Applicants must supply the requisite written admission materials and must have an interview with members of the faculty.
+Applicants must submit the required written admission materials and have an interview with members of the faculty.
 Admission applications are due by the following deadlines for each semester: March 1 (summer), July 1 (fall), and October 1 (spring).
 In most cases, applications completed by these dates will ensure a decision regarding admission.
 Applications will continue to be accepted throughout the academic year, but priority is given to those applications received by the deadlines.
 Further details on admission requirements and

 procedures are available from the Admissions office.